Palmerston: central freeholds between the Annex and Little Italy

 Better alternatives, substitution, and affordability strategy

-If the pricing or product fit in Palmerston is too aggressive, the most practical alternatives nearby are Seaton Village; Harbord Village; Annex edge.
+If the pricing or product fit in Palmerston is too aggressive, the most practical alternatives nearby are Seaton Village; Annex edge.
 This is where smart buyers gain leverage.
 Instead of overpaying for the brand name, they can sometimes move one neighbourhood over and preserve the same school, commute, or housing logic with a different trade-off.
 Your best search and comparison pages should link Palmerston directly to those substitute markets.

 Forward outlook and holding power